LW Program Story

 “Motion is lotion,” one of my senior students would repeat every class.
 I heard her.
 And I want everyone in our Larger Woman classes to have plenty of it. - Vilma

 Vilma, a certified yoga instructor RTY 500, founder of Yoga for the Larger Woman (Oregon), Intuitive Yoga for the Female Spirit (Oregon), Intuityvi Joga Moterims (Lithuania) - has ample of experience teaching special needs classes.
-These have included yoga for seniors in a retirement home setting, teaching in a women’s prison, and working with cancer patients and physically challenged teenagers.
+These have included yoga for seniors in a retirement home setting, teaching in a women’s prison, working with cancer patients and physically challenged teenagers.
 Vilma’s teaching style is appropriately challenging for any fitness level.
 And her distinctive imagery and humor make the challenge welcome and inviting.

 Angela Farmer and her husband Victor van Kooten are highly respected, senior yoga teachers who have been teaching the world over for more than 40 years.
 In 2011, the BBC and Lonely Planet included Angela and Victor’s Eftalou Yoga Hall, which is located on the Greek island of Lesvos, on a top ten list of the Worlds Best Yoga Spots, calling it the “Most Peaceful.”